-Easy to use, with plenty of designs and a high quality finish, Mixbook is our top choice for building photo books.
+Easy to use, with plenty of designs to choose from and a high-quality finish, Mixbook is our top choice for photo books.

 1. Mixbook: Best photo book overall(opens in new tab)

 Mixbook scored solidly across all of our testing categories.
 The photo books we received were of a high standard, with sharp pictures, accurate colours and quality paper.
 More importantly, the company has also got a really watertight guarantee, which allows you to return your product for a full refund if it doesn’t come up to scratch in any way.

 Another reason we really like Mixbook is that it makes the whole process of creating a photo book feel fun.
 When we were reviewing services, we found that it takes roughly three hours to create and finish an album.
 But thanks to Mixbook’s brilliant array of designs, and its ability to easily pull pictures from multiple social media streams and computer drives, the whole activity felt like a breeze.

 In addition to the thousands of backgrounds and stickers available, Mixbook also regularly releases new designs and has a genuinely engaging blog that’s populated with interesting tips.
 There are some Martha Stewart designs on there at the moment, along with posts detailing the best way to go about making a family recipe book.
 Of course, you can also start designing your book from an entirely blank canvas, too.

 When it comes to printing, Mixbook gives you eight book sizes and five cover materials to choose from.
 Handily, the site will give you a warning if your photos are too small and at risk of looking pixelated.
 You’ll also get a discount if you order a large number of photobooks and you can even rush shipping for an extra fee.

 2. Shutterfly: Best value photo books(opens in new tab)